 - O. What is the other name of a monitor?

-- Q. Expand VDU.

 - O. Where is CPU fixed?

 - Q. Name some other parts of a computer.

-After explaining the chapter, let the students do the exercises given on Pages 23 and 24 in the main course book as Assess Yourself.
+After explaining the chapter, let the students do the exercises given on pages 22 and 23 in the main course book in the form of Assess Yourself.

-Take the students to the computer lab and let them practice the activity given in the Fun Activity and Lab Activity section on Page 25 in the main course book.
-This will enhance the ability of the students and serve as a Subject Enrichment activity.
+Take the students to the computer lab and let them practise the activity given in the Lab Activity section on page 23 in the main course book.
+This will enhance the ability of the students and serve as a technology literacy activity.